 SUNESIS and the logos are trademarks of Sunesis Pharmaceuticals, Inc.

-This press release contains forward-looking statements, including statements related to Sunesis' estimated timelines for regulatory interactions and regulatory progress, including the anticipated progress and potential approval of vosaroxin by the EMA, clinical development of SNS-062; Sunesis' overall strategy in Europe and other major regions and plans to gain marketing approval of vosaroxin in the U.S., the design, conduct and results of clinical trials, including the expected progress in its kinase inhibitor pipeline, and potential advancements of SNS-229 to an IND, the need for and the role of vosaroxin as a potential new treatment option, , and the sufficiency of Sunesis' cash resources.
-Words such as "expect," “look forward,” "potential," "will" and similar expressions are intended to identify forward-looking statements.
+This press release contains forward-looking statements, including statements related to Sunesis' corporate objectives, the regulatory development, timing of SNS-062 clinical development, SNS-062 clinical potential, Sunesis’ response to Day 180 List of Outstanding Issues and the timing thereof, and potential approval of vosaroxin by the EMA, potential collaborations and ability to commercialize vosaroxin in Europe.
+Words such as “advancing,” “anticipate,” “expect,” “goal,” "potential,” “progress,” “will” and similar expressions are intended to identify forward-looking statements.
 These forward-looking statements are based upon Sunesis' current expectations.
 Forward-looking statements involve risks and uncertainties.
-Sunesis' actual results and the timing of events could differ materially from those anticipated in such forward-looking statements as a result of these risks and uncertainties, which include, without limitation, the risk that Sunesis may not be able to receive regulatory approval of vosaroxin in the U.S. or Europe, that Sunesis' development activities for vosaroxin could be otherwise halted or significantly delayed for various reasons, the risk that Sunesis' clinical studies for vosaroxin or other product candidates, including its pipeline of kinase inhibitors, may not demonstrate safety or efficacy or lead to regulatory approval, the risk that data to date and trends may not be predictive of future data or results, risks related to the conduct of Sunesis' clinical trials, risks related to Sunesis' need for substantial additional funding to complete the development and commercialization of vosaroxin and other product candidates, and risks related to Sunesis' ability to raise the capital that it believes to be accessible and is required to fully finance the development and commercialization of vosaroxin and other product candidates.
-These and other risk factors are discussed under "Risk Factors" and elsewhere in Sunesis' Quarterly Report on Form 10-Q for the quarter ended September 30, 2015, Sunesis' Annual Report on Form 10-K for the year ended December 31, 2015, when available, and Sunesis' other filings with the Securities and Exchange Commission.
+Sunesis' actual results and the timing of events could differ materially from those anticipated in such forward-looking statements as a result of these risks and uncertainties, which include, without limitation, the risk that Sunesis may not be able to receive regulatory approval of SNS-062 or vosaroxin in the U.S. or Europe, that Sunesis' development activities for SNS-062 or vosaroxin could be otherwise halted or significantly delayed for various reasons, risks related to Sunesis' need for substantial additional funding to complete the development and commercialization of SNS-062, vosaroxin and other product candidates, the risk that Sunesis' clinical studies for SNS-062, vosaroxin or other product candidates, including its pipeline of kinase inhibitors, may not demonstrate safety or efficacy or lead to regulatory approval, the risk that data to date and trends may not be predictive of future data or results, risks related to the conduct of Sunesis' clinical trials, and risks related to Sunesis' ability to raise the capital that it believes to be accessible and is required to fully finance the development and commercialization of SNS-062, vosaroxin and other product candidates.
+These and other risk factors are discussed under "Risk Factors" and elsewhere in Sunesis' Annual Report on Form 10-K for the year ended December 31, 2016 and Sunesis' other filings with the Securities and Exchange Commission.
 Sunesis expressly disclaims any obligation or undertaking to release publicly any updates or revisions to any forward-looking statements contained herein to reflect any change in Sunesis' expectations with regard thereto or any change in events, conditions or circumstances on which any such statements are based.

 |SUNESIS PHARMACEUTICALS, INC.|